 Learn French Online

 Renowned writers like Marcel Proust and Victor Hugo used French to muse about the meaning of life and art.
 French-speaking inventors gave rise to cinema, the hot air balloon and even the saxophone.
-French films are the second-highest produced in the world, topping 500 films per year.
 French also forms the basis for numerous creoles, such as Louisiana Creole and Haitian French.

 Resources for further reading:

-Today, as the official language of 29 countries across the world, from Europe to the Americas, from the Caribbean to Africa, French boasts 277 million speakers.
+Today, as an official language of 29 countries across the world, from Europe to the Americas and from the Caribbean to Africa, French boasts 277 million speakers.
 You can be the next one!
 It’s easier than ever to learn French online.

 You might be a little nervous about getting started.
-Although the CIA ranks French in the lowest difficulty category, the CIA still estimates that you will need 750 class hours before you get a good grasp of the French.
+Although the Foreign Service Institute (FSA) ranks French in its lowest language difficulty category, the FSA still estimates that you will need 750 class hours before you get a good grasp of French.
 It ranks alongside Italian and Norwegian.

 How do you begin?